-- Chelmsford Borough has the third largest workforce (economically active) in the East of England and is the second largest amongst the Essex districts. - Between 2003 and 2008 the number of people employed within Chelmsford Borough workforce increased by 8,100. - The service sector accounts for 85% of all employment in Chelmsford Borough compared to manufacturing which now accounts for 8% of the workforce. - The number of jobs within the manufacturing industry has fallen by 1,100 (18%) since 2001. - The number of jobs within the service industry has increased by 6,400 (10%) since 2001. - The number of jobs within the Banking, Finance and Insurance sector has increased by 2,200 (16%) since 2001. - The largest employment sectors in Chelmsford Borough are Public Administration, Education and Health (23,500 people employed within this sector), Distribution, Hotels & Restaurants (16,800), and Finance, IT, other business activities (15,800). - The average gross weekly earnings of a full time worker in the Chelmsford Borough workforce is £474 this is compared to an average gross weekly earnings for a Chelmsford Borough resident of £545.
-On average those that live in the Borough earn more than those that work in the Borough. - The economic activity rate in Chelmsford Borough is 83.7%, which is higher than the East of England average of 81.7% and the national average of 78.9%.
+- Chelmsford Borough has the fifth largest workforce (economically active) in the East of England and is the second largest amongst the Essex districts. - The service sector accounts for 82% of all employment in Chelmsford Borough compared to manufacturing which now accounts for 6% of the workforce. - The number of jobs within the manufacturing industry has fallen by 1,000 (16%) since 2001. - The number of jobs within the service industry has increased by 10,800 (19%) since 2001. - The number of jobs within the Banking, Finance and Insurance sector has increased by 3,100 (23%) since 2001. - The largest employment sectors in Chelmsford Borough are Public Administration, Education and Health (26,000 people employed within this sector), Distribution, Hotels & Restaurants (17,300), and Finance, IT, other business activities (16,700). - The average gross weekly earnings of a full time worker in the Chelmsford Borough workforce is £504 this is compared to average gross weekly earnings for a Chelmsford Borough resident of £545.
+On average those that live in the Borough earn more than those that work in the Borough. - The economic activity rate in Chelmsford Borough is 79.6%, which is higher than the East of England average of 78.9% and the national average of 76.5%.

-Source: Nomis official labour market statistics 2009
+Source: Nomis official labour market statistics 2010